Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Methodology

-We employ a BN to qualify and enable causality inference for user query conditions beyond having a static graph skeleton.
-We utilize a \textit{Bayesian parameter estimator}~\cite{koller2009probabilistic} using a \textit{Bayesian Dirichlet equivalent uniform prior scoring} to learn the Bayesian CPD parameters of the discovered network skeleton structure of the PCMCI temporal GCM.
-The edges of the generated temporal causal graph $\mathcal{G} \left( (\upsilon, \nu), \varepsilon (w, s) \right)$ have weight $w$ and time-lag $s$ attributes.
-To build a temporal causal BN, we reformulate $\hat{\mathcal{G}} (\mathcal{V}, \mathcal{E}): (\upsilon, \nu) \rightarrow (\upsilon_s, \nu),~\varepsilon (w, s) \rightarrow \varepsilon(w_s) $ that source node $\upsilon$ with an edge $\varepsilon(w, s)$ is represented by new nodes $\upsilon_s$ and an edge $\varepsilon(w_s)$ for every active time-lag $s$.
-We prepare the data for the $\upsilon_s$ by unrolling the TS data of the $\upsilon(t)$ into structural data, a new column with $\upsilon_s$ is added by shifting the data ahead by the amount of time-lag $s$ (see Algorithm \ref{alg:rca__bn_training}, similar unrolling approach was adopted in TPC~\cite{biswas2022statistical} for TS CD using PC).
-There are also other tools to build TS BN, such as dynamic BNs, but most are restricted to 2-time step temporal BN that requires only unit time-lag links or existence of self-lag connections~\cite{murphy2002dynamic, sheidaei2022novel}.
+We employ a BN to enable causality inference based on specific user query conditions beyond having a static graph skeleton.
+We utilize a \textit{Bayesian parameter estimator}~\cite{koller2009probabilistic} with a \textit{Bdeu} to learn the CPD parameters of the GCM.
+The edges of the generated temporal GCM $\mathcal{G} \left( (\upsilon, \nu), \varepsilon (w, s) \right)$ have weight $w$ and time-lag $s$ attributes.
+To build a temporal causal BN, we reformulate as: